• The dental laboratory will create a temporary denture for you based on the impression taken before you have all your remaining teeth removed.

 Picture by Authority Dental under CC 2.0 license

 So, how are temporary dentures different than traditional ones?
-We've talked about the process to make a temporary denture, so let's review how that is different with a standard denture.
+We have discussed the process of making a temporary denture, so let us review how it differs from a standard denture.

 A conventional denture is made months after the extractions and healing period.
-The jawbone goes through a lot of remodeling within the first few months, which is why immediate dentures are meant to be temporary.
+The jawbone undergoes significant remodeling within the first few months, which is why immediate dentures are intended to be temporary.
 Once the remodeling is finished (or has at least slowed down), impressions are taken and a final denture can be made.
 Your denture professional will also take measurements and pictures of your face so that the denture teeth will match your face shape.

 A complete denture may also need to be adjusted, but not nearly as much as the temporary ones.
 A final appliance will last many years if you take proper care of it.